Louisiana's AG jumps back into federal suit over executions

 Federal judges overseeing the lawsuit, which challenges the state's execution laws and procedures, have since 2014 put all executions in Louisiana on hold.

-The Times-Picayune/The New Orleans Advocate reports state Attorney General Jeff Landry abruptly quit the case last summer, claiming that Democratic Gov. John Bel Edwards hadn't fought hard enough to restart executions.
+State Attorney General Jeff Landry abruptly quit the case last summer, claiming that Democratic Gov. John Bel Edwards hadn't fought hard enough to restart executions, The Times-Picayune/The New Orleans Advocate reported.
 That came after a state attorney agreed to another delay in the case, saying that litigating it while Louisiana still lacked execution drugs would be "a waste of resources and time."

-But with the latest court-ordered halt to executions set to expire in the coming weeks, Landry filed Thursday to rejoin the litigation and vowed to fight any further delays.
+But with the latest court-ordered halt to executions set to expire in the coming weeks, Landry filed Thursday to rejoin the litigation.

+Louisiana's Department of Corrections asked Landry's office to rejoin its legal team last week, despite Landry's repeated attacks accusing prison officials of dragging their feet on executions.
+Landry's court filing, however, included some criticism of the Edwards administration and the DOC.
+Solicitor General Elizabeth Murrill, a top Landry deputy, wrote that those agencies "have not adequately defended the state against the allegations" in the federal lawsuit.

+It's unclear whether Landry's return signals that he has patched up his disagreements with the Edwards administration over how to push forward with executions or whether Landry will clash with the administration in court over the issue.

 Information from: The Times-Picayune/The New Orleans Advocate, http://www.nola.com